orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 --limits=cpu=200m -- md5sum /dev/urandom
 ```

-You can verify that by using `kubectl top`:
+You can verify that by using `kubectl top pod`:
 ```
 $ kubectl top pod
 NAME                         CPU(cores)   MEMORY(bytes)